IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/Bayesian Inference and Networks.md

 ## Probability Review

  - **Probability distributions**:
-	 - are tables that show the likelihood of different outcomes for unobserved random variables.
+	 - Are tables that show the likelihood of different outcomes for unobserved random variables.
 	 - For example, a distribution for weather temperature (T) might have "warm" with a probability (P) of 0.5 and "cold" with a probability of 0.5.
 	 - Another distribution for weather type (W) might have "sun" with a probability of 0.6, "rain" with a probability of 0.1, and "fog" with a probability of 0.3.
  - **Joint distributions:**